chrisbyronc/react-3-half-day/day-2/exercises/04-react-bootstrap/README.md

 ## Instructions

-- In your React app's root directory, install the bootstrap and react-bootstrap dependecies using `npm i bootstrap react-bootstrap`.
+- In your React app's root directory, install the bootstrap and react-bootstrap dependencies using `npm i bootstrap react-bootstrap`.

 - To verify this step was successful, check your `package.json` file.
 Both packages should now be listed inside of `dependencies`.